Navis MACS3 API Services Improve Safety, Collaboration and Efficiency for Transportation of Seaborne Container Cargo

 “In the age of digitalization, data is one of our biggest untapped assets, but it has no value to the maritime industry when it remains in silos.
 This new service provides all stakeholders of the container supply chain important data to make seaborne operations safer,” said Bharadwaj.

-Navis supports customers’ integration processes with technical documentation, software development kits, sample source code and virtual sandboxes for testing on the open API portal GitHub.
+Navis supports developers with technical documentation, software development kits, sample source code and virtual sandboxes for testing on the open API portal GitHub.
+Developers can contact Navis at [email protected] to learn how to integrate MACS3 calculations into their workflow.